krishicks/krishicks.com/content/post/buying-a-car-from-shift.md

 ## The Repairs

 Shift's technicians discovered the power steering rack had been leaking, which I've lately found is also a somewhat common problem on Subarus, so they replaced the entire rack.
 They also repaired the weird knocking sound that came from the front end, which I discovered (though they did not confirm) was the sound a car makes when *a wheel is loose*.
-Add that to the list above of reasons I shouldn't have continued driving the vehicle, or even bought it at all.
+Add that to the list above of reasons I shouldn't have continued driving the car, or even bought it at all.
 Shift didn't even so much as apologize for that, even though I'd driven the car at highway speeds for hundreds of miles with a loose wheel, a fact which terrifies me to this day.
 I was told I'd receive a technician's report when I picked the car up but did not.

 Shift's technicians also helpfully used sheet metal screws to secure the front bumper cover to the plastic wheel splash guard, given it was worked loose and the plastic clips that usually affix it were lost.